shruthi-narayan/resume-host-aws/README.md

 Created resume to host online using HTML, CSS, and JavaScript on AWS.
+(Link: https://shruthi-narayanan-aws.com)